Wergmort/mcp-router-use/CONTRIBUTING.md

-# Contributing to MCP-Use
+# Contributing to MCP-Router-Use

-Thank you for your interest in contributing to MCP-Use!
+Thank you for your interest in contributing to MCP-Router-Use!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents